cobalt2727/L4T-Megascript/README.md

 - Bring Fedora support to ALL scripts (this is currently a very long WIP, may require custom COPR repos with build flags for Tegra in some cases)
     - compile [ES-DE](https://gitlab.com/es-de/emulationstation-de/) (or just use an AppImage) as a cross-platform replacement for RetroPie (though we'd still use RetroPie's build scripts to generate the premade Tegra RetroArch cores)
     - alternatively, just use vanilla RetroArch and [make sure the online updater is disabled](https://wiki.archlinux.org/title/RetroArch#Enabling_the_%22Online_Updater%22) then auto download gman's cores instead
-- Test the scripts against a Debian install, not just Ubuntu
-- Integrate [azkali](https://github.com/azkali)'s (currently private) Ubuntu 20.04 upgrade script, begin prompting users to run it once June 2023 hits?
-- Finish all the wiki pages (and ideally, migrate them over in the long run to https://squidfunk.github.io/mkdocs-material/ like RetroPie's [really cool documentation](https://retropie.org.uk/docs/))
-- ~~do some wizardry with `LD_PRELOAD` to provide [AetherSX2](https://www.aethersx2.com/archive/?dir=desktop/linux) with newer system libraries so that the 20.04-built AppImage actually runs on 18.04~~
-    - _Really_ not worth the effort, I wasted 3 hours of my life trying this in 2022.
-Try out [gman](https://github.com/theofficialgman)'s project where he shoved AetherSX2's last AppImage release into a Flatpak package instead.
-[Download it here!](https://github.com/theofficialgman/testing/releases/download/gmans-releases/com.aethersx2.aethersx2.flatpak)
-- ~~Automate adding performance mods to the Minecraft Java script for a MASSIVE, consistent framerate boost~~ <Br>
-Done: Make sure to click the "Install Fabric" button within the Minecraft instance, otherwise the mods won't be loaded
 - Add a build script and default configurations for [Slippi](https://slippi.gg/) - currently not possible until they rebase on mainline Dolphin instead of Ishiiruka
-- ~~Figure out a good process to compile [Xemu](https://github.com/mborgerson/xemu), possibly use the PPA as a fallback~~ <Br>
-Done: Xemu doesn't support "sudo make install" so desktop files were manually moved into place using what's already in the source code
-- Updated Kodi packages - it's definitely _possible_ when compiled manually, it's just a question of how easy is it to get everything we need working properly.
-There's already a PPA out there for 18.04, but it doesn't support ARM devices.
-Please let the devs know if you'd be willing to test Kodi on your ARM device at https://forum.kodi.tv/showthread.php?tid=366968
 - Add more apps!

 ## Our Team